mandober/rust-debrief/patterns/oo.md

 Now we can start seeing the advantages of the state pattern: the `request_review` method on Post is the same no matter its state value.
 Each state is responsible for its own rules.

 We’re going to leave the content method on Post as it is, returning an empty string slice.
 We can now have a Post in the `Pending` state as well as the Draft state, but we want the same behavior in the `Pending` state.
-Listing 17-11 now works up until line 11!

 ```rust